zxcskyy/ZXCSKYY/README.md

 ### Hello There 👋🏻, welcome to my GitHub profile.

-Let me introduce you about myself, my name is Kyy; 20 y.o from Indonesia
+Let me introduce you about myself, my name is Kyy from Indonesia

 Other thing you need to know: